NeocortexCodeLovers/neo-pager/README.md

 ```

-##Options you can use when you creating the plugin
+##Options you can use when you are creating instance from the plugin

 ```
 pageClass: "page", // class selector for all pages